5 Reasons Why Sharing Your Product Roadmap Is a Bad Idea

 I’ve been watching a few threads in our forums sparked by customers who want to gain visibility into our product roadmap.
 This is an important and sensitive issue, both inside and outside our company.
 We really value all the input we get from our users, and work hard to translate the thousands and thousands of requests into good decisions for everyone.

 That said, after a few years of not knowing how to handle questions around what we’re doing next, we’ve settled on a practice of not telling anyone what we’re doing until it’s released.
-In a nutshell we won’t be sharing our product roadmap, and here are 5 reasons why:
+In a nutshell we won’t be sharing our product roadmap, and here are five reasons why:

-Commitments weigh you down Once you say you are going to do something, you really ought to do it.
+Once you say you are going to do something, you really ought to do it.
 If you don’t follow through you are going to let people down.
 If you change your mind once or twice, you can probably get away with it.
 But if you make it a habit of going back on your word, you will lose credibility.

 But credibility is just an internal problem — a bigger problem is it costs our customers when we mislead them.
 The problem for them isn’t that we blew our credibility; it’s that they made business decisions based on our commitments and when we don’t meet them, they suffer real business consequences.